TEDxBrisbane Advocate FAQs

 When do applications close?

-Applications to become an advocate for TEDxBrisbane 2017 have now closed.
-To ensure you don’t miss the opportunity to apply for an advocate position in 2018 follow us on our social media platforms and subscribe to receive our email updates.
+Applications to be an advocate for 2018 have just opened.
+To ensure you don’t miss the opportunity to apply for an advocate position in 2018 get in fast as spaces are limited.